-8. WARNING - TO REDUCE THE RISK OF INJURY:
+WARNING - TO REDUCE THE RISK OF INJURY: 7.

-- (A) Always enter and exit a spa slowly. - (B) Do not use the spa alone. - (C) Before entering the spa, always measure the water temperature with an accurate thermometer.
-Tolerance of water temperature regulating devices can vary as much as plus/minus 5° F (3° C). - (D) Persons suffering from obesity or with a medical history of heart disease, diabetes, high or low blood pressure or circulatory system problems should consult with their physician before using the spa. - (E) Since excessive water temperature has a high potential for causing fetal damage during early months of pregnancy, pregnant or possibly pregnant women should limit spa water temperatures to 100° F (38° C). - (F) Excessive water temperature can be dangerous.
+- (A) Reminder Never allow anyone to dive into a spa.
+Always enter feet first. - (B) Always enter and exit a spa slowly. - (C) Do not use the spa alone. - (D) Before entering the spa, always measure the water temperature with an accurate thermometer.
+Tolerance of water temperature regulating devices can vary as much as plus/minus 5° F (3° C). - (E) Persons suffering from obesity or with a medical history of heart disease, diabetes, high or low blood pressure or circulatory system problems should consult a physician before using the spa. - (F) Since excessive water temperatures have a high potential for causing fetal damage during early months of pregnancy, pregnant or possibly pregnant women should limit spa water temperatures to 100° F (38° C). - (G) Excessive water temperature can be dangerous.
 The water in the spa should never exceed 104° F (40° C).
-Water temperatures between 100° and 104° F are considered safe for a healthy adult.
+Water temperatures between 100°F (38°C) and 104°F (40°C) are considered safe for a healthy adult.
 Lower water temperatures are recommended for extended use (exceeding 10 minutes) and for young children.
-Long exposures at higher temperatures can result
+Long exposures at higher temperatures can result in hyperthermia. - (H) The use of alcohol, drugs, or medication before or during spa use may lead to unconsciousness with the possibility of drowning. - (I) Persons using medication should consult a physician before using a spa since some medication may induce drowsiness while other medication may affect heart rate, blood pressure and circulation.